Volkswagen CEO survives challenge from powerful chairman

 BERLIN/HAMBURG Volkswagen CEO Martin Winterkorn has survived a challenge from powerful chairman Ferdinand Piech, but their row remains a distraction for the carmaker as it struggles to boost profits and revamp its ailing U.S. business.

-Piech, the 78-year-old patriarch of the family that founded Volkswagen, triggered a showdown with Winterkorn last week by criticizing him in a magazine article.
+Piech, the 78-year-old patriarch of the family that founded Volkswagen, triggered a showdown with Winterkorn last week by criticising him in a magazine article.

 But at a meeting of senior supervisory board members on Thursday in response to the crisis, Piech was isolated, with all other members on the six-seat panel backing Winterkorn, sources told Reuters.